 - A number of federal courthouses have closed, either because someone in the building had caught the virus, or because they have been shut down pre-emptively by local judges on public health grounds.

 - For more information on how the US courts are responding to the health crisis, see this page on the US Courts website.

 - The European Commission has banned foreigners from entering the Schengen zone, which compromises most EU member states as well as Iceland, Norway, Liechtenstein and Switzerland.
-Travel between the UK and EU will be unaffected.

 - The buildings housing the courts are closed and staff are working from home.

 - The lockdown in France is being raised gradually.

 - France is allowing certain employers to force staff to work 60-hour weeks, despite the normal legal maximum of 35 hours.